 - Addresses used on any Blockchain are derived from hashing.

-- Hashing also leads to defining a cryptographic signature that helps in determining the valid transactions.
+- Hashing also leads to defining a cryptographic signature that helps determine valid transactions.

-- Any transaction's hash can make it easy to keep a trail of every transaction on the Blockchain.
-Rather than looking for a specific transaction ID and tracing it as a linear search, it is better to have a copy of the hash into a Blockchain where everyone can witness the transaction details.
+- Any transaction's Hash can make it easy to keep a trail of every transaction on the Blockchain.
+Rather than looking for a specific transaction ID and tracing it as a linear search, it is better to have a copy of the Hash in a Blockchain where everyone can witness the transaction details.

 - Hashing functions are vital in crypto mining, where a valid activity is discovered by calculating several hashes—this aids in forming a consensus on the Blockchain.

-- The application of "hash of data" aid in storing huge amounts of data on the Blockchain.
+- The application of "hash of data" aids in storing vast amounts of data on the Blockchain.

-- Hash rate is used to determine how fast or smooth the mining process will run.
-It becomes essential to determine the intricacy levels throughout the mining.
+- Hash rate determines how fast or smoothes the mining process will run.
+It becomes essential to decide on the intricacy levels throughout the mining.